ivandotv/nice-fetch/README.md

 In case that the response body content can't be properly handled e.g. invalid JSON, the function will rethrow the error.

-In case there is an error from the `fetch` call itself ( Network request failed, timeout) functions will also rethrow that error.
+In case there is an error from the `fetch` call itself ( Network request failed, timeout) function will also rethrow that error.